listplot3d/ChannelSigExplorer/README.md

 ----------------
 ## Contact
-    listplot3d_dev[at]163.com
+Any Contribution or Discussion on this project is more than welcome.

-Currently I am using this software for personal exploration of sleeping / meditation.
+Currently I am using this software for exploration of sleeping / meditation.

-If you are doing research on similar direction, I would be very happy to receive your contact message.
+If you are doing research on similar direction, I would be very happy when receiving your contact message.